 - Zyuden Sentai Kyoryuger's Black Ranger is called Ian Yorkland and he possibly lived in Europe, or at least spent some time there.
 You guessed it, he's played by a Japanese actor.
 Also, Pink Ranger Amy Yuzuki is Japanese-American studying abroad in Japan.
 Yes, also played by a Japanese actress.
 The rest of the team also uses Battle Fever J's version of multinationality, with the Red and Blue Rangers being Japanese who met their dinosaur partners abroad (and Green's a Japanese who met his partner in Japan).
 Averted, however, by two of the recurring guest Rangers: Tessai is played by a Japanese actor but the character is wholly Chinese, and Ramirez is Caucasian - in fact, he is the franchise's first hero played by a non-Japanese.

 - Power Rangers has Tommy, who is "a bit Native American"... maybe.
 After all his brother was simply adopted and may not himself be Native American.

 - Operation Overdrive's pink ranger Rose was shown to be living in London (working as a university lecturer) before she was recruited to the team.
 Her actress is British (albeit of Filipino descent), so it's probably safe to assume that the character actually is British.

-- The titular protagonist of Kamen Rider Amazon was born in the Amazon jungle.
+- The eponymous Kamen Rider Amazon was born in the Amazon jungle.
 However, it turns out that he's a Japanese who was simply abandoned in the Amazon, Tarzan-style.
 His Suspiciously Similar Substitute in Kamen Rider Decade is played by an actual South American, though he's still half-Japanese (specifically, Japanese-Peruvian, and he has the mixed name of Enrique Sakamoto).

 - In the Jdrama version of Hana-Kimi, Julia is meant to be an all-American blonde.
 Instead, she is played by the half-Japanese half-French Minami who speaks accented English.